-It is popular for its aesthetic effects and its unique appearance and preferred in complex environments such as reception spaces like commercial, and residences.
+It is popular for its aesthetic effects and its unique appearance preferred in complex environments.
+Such as reception spaces like commercial, and residences.

 This polished plaster finish is smooth with a varying degree of shine depending on how much it has been polished.
-Carrere Venetian plasters can be very smooth and satin.
+Carrere version can be very smooth and satin.

 The pleasant light and shadow effects, due to its visible finish, give it a feeling of depth.
 Its main characteristics are hardness and durability.

 Unlike marble, plaster applications generally have a single soft color with small differences.

 Alternative to marble and ceramic, it is also used in bathrooms